hsuanchih/SwiftyLeetCode/solutions/0072-Edit Distance.md

 ### Edit Distance

-Given two words *word1* and *word2*, find the minimum number of operations required to convert *word1* to *word2*.
+Given two strings `word1` and `word2`, return the minimum number of operations required to convert `word1` to `word2`.

-You have the following 3 operations permitted on a word:
+You have the following three operations permitted on a word:
-1. Insert a character
+* Insert a character
-2. Delete a character
+* Delete a character
-3. Replace a character
+* Replace a character

 __Example 1:__
 ```